-Employers generally need to apply for a work permit or a combined residence and work permit [Dutch: gecombineerde vergunning voor verblijf en arbeid, GVVA] for all employees coming to work in the Netherlands from outside the EU, EEA or Switzerland.
-However, an exception exists for knowledge workers.
+Employers generally need to apply for a work permit or a combined residence and work permit (gecombineerde vergunning voor verblijf en arbeid, GVVA) for all employees coming to work in the Netherlands from outside the EU, EEA or Switzerland.
+However, an exception exists for highly skilled migrants, also called knowledge workers.

 Highly skilled migrants / Intra corporate transfer

-If you wish to employ a highly skilled migrant in the Netherlands, he/she will require a provisional residence permit (machtiging tot voorlopig verblijf, MVV) or/and a residence permit.
+If you wish to employ a highly skilled migrant from outside the EU/EEA or Switzerland in the Netherlands, he/she will most likely require a provisional residence permit (machtiging tot voorlopig verblijf, MVV) or/and a residence permit.
 Only a recognised employer can submit an application on behalf of a highly skilled migrant.
 Find out more about recognised sponsors and how to become one.

 When you submit an application for the purpose of stay 'work as a highly skilled migrant', he/she may fall within the scope of the directive Intra Corporate Transferees (ICT).
 The IND checks the application against the conditions of the directive.
 If the employee meets these conditions, they will automatically get a residence permit for the purpose of stay ‘Intra corporate transfer'.